hawkinsw/medava/README.md

 , or anything else like that, is an error.

 Great.
 Let's add a method to the `Medicine` class that will allow clients to ask about a `Medicine`'s schedule.
 In the superclass, `Medicine`, we will want that method to return some baseline or reasonable default schedule for all medicines in the absence of a more specific schedule provided by a subclass.
 The problem is that a default really doesn't exist!

-It seems dangerous to assume that if a subclass of the `Medicine` class simply omits an overriding implementation of this method that that the drug is uncontrolled.
+Imagine that a subclass of `Medicine` (in other words, a specific type of medicine, like a thrombolytic or a GLP-1 or any of the CAR-Ts) does not override the "get schedule" method from the superclass.
+What default, baseline value should the superclass return?
+Ideally it would return a value that indicates a baseline, lower bound.
+But, it seems dangerous to assume that if a subclass of the `Medicine` class simply omits an overriding implementation of this method that that the drug is uncontrolled.
+The superclass's implementation of the getter could assume that the drug is Schedule 1.
+That would keep the patient maximally safe.
+However, it would also prevent certain hospitals from stocking drugs that they could otherwise safely handle.

 What are we to do?

-Let's make this rule: If you want to be a `Medicine`, then you *must* implement your own version of a getter method that returns its schedule. `Medicine` will not provide you with a default!
+Let's make this rule: If you want to be a `Medicine`, then you _must_ implement your own version of a getter method that returns its schedule. `Medicine` will not provide you with a default!
 Java gives us the power to say such a thing!
 How cool?
 Add the following _abstract method_ declaration to the `Medicine` class:

 ```Java
     public abstract MedicineSchedule getSchedule();
 ```

 This causes a problem, doesn't it?
 If there is no implementation of a method that a declaration promises to exist, it is impossible to actually create an instance of that class.
 I mean, what would happen if you had created an instance of `Medicine` and you called `getSchedule` on that instance?
 There's no implementation!
 The presence of a single abstract method in a class in Java is enough to make the entire class abstract.
-An abstract class itself cannot be instantiated.
+An _abstract class_ itself cannot be instantiated.
 Only subclasses of an abstract class can be instantiated (remember the difference between `List` and `ArrayList`?).
 Change the declaration of the `Medicine` class so that it includes the `abstract` keyword:

 ```Java
 public abstract class Medicine {